In this tutorial, we will install a full server web development including :

 Then, restart the apache configuration to reflect the changes.

 Note : PHP is a module that is linked to the Apache web server.
 So that web server must be restarted.

 apt-get install mysql-server mysql-client mysql-common

-Then edit the "/etc/mysql/my.cnf" file like this :
+Then edit the "/etc/mysql/conf.d/mysql.cnf" file like this :

 [mysqld] # Configure the server to work with the default UTF8. # So when creating a database via phpMyAdmin (for example), # the collation will be automatically set to "utf8_general_ci". character-set-server = utf8 collation-server=utf8_general_ci